Skip to content

 The major sections are:

-1. apiVersion - a version of Kubernetes API to use;
+1. apiVersion - a version of Kubernetes API;

-2. kind - a type of Kubernetes resource, Pod in this case;
+2. kind - a kind of Kubernetes resource, Pod in this case;

 3. metadata describes Pod name and labels for filtering;